Fedora - minimal

 qubes-core-agent-sysvinit: Qubes unit files for SysV init style or upstart.

 qubes-core-agent-networking: Networking support.
-Useful if the template has to be used for a
+Required if the template is to be used for a

 qubes-core-agent-network-manager: Integration for NetworkManager.
-Useful if the template has to be used for a
+Useful if the template is to be used for a

 qubes-core-agent-dom0-updates: Script required to handle